FarronF/limerick-council-meetings/meetings/2020/01/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th December 2019.md

 the January Meeting to discuss the issue and also requested a report on the costing of

-repairs before works are carried out.---
+repairs before works are carried out.
+---
 2

 Councillor Collins proposed the District write to the Adare Community Trust to